-IndieMade, like Shopify, is an e-commerce platform rather than a retail site — in other words, it helps you create a website that you can sell your items from.
+IndieMade, like Shopify, is an e-commerce platform rather than a retail site — in other words, it helps you create a website where you can sell your items.
 Unlike Shopify, it is directed toward craftspeople and works on a much smaller scale.

 IndieMade offers four membership levels — and they all offer the same features, including a custom IndieMade-branded domain with SSL certification; the ability to sell directly from your site using PayPal, Stripe or Square (each of which will have its own fees); the ability to generate coupons; the ability to allow customers to choose product aspects (color, size, etc.); and a blog.
 The only differences between the levels are how many products you can sell and how many photos you can exhibit per product.